CGI of proposed development from west of the site

 Proposed materials

 The proposed materials for the building have been chosen to reflect the area’s industrial heritage with a contemporary update.
-The navy frontage will provide a soft view from Anchor and Hope Lane, with a modern design signifying this project as part of the start of the wider regeneration of Charlton Riverside.
+The frontage will provide a soft view from Anchor and Hope Lane, with a modern design signifying this project as part of the start of the wider regeneration of Charlton Riverside.

 Landscaping